0dan0/qr/docs/control/tech/README.md

 * **EXPS** H11-13: Video exposure values: ISO and Shutter speed, rendered to the LCD.
 Handy for those using ND Filters.
 Input Data: 1 to enable, 0 to disable.
 * **EXPX** H10-13: Max Shutter speed (shortest exposure time), 1/x format.
 EXPX is a good control to set the look for stabilization in lower light.
 Input Data: 24 to 8000, representing 1/24 and 1/8000s, 0 to disable. e.g. `$EXPX=120`
 * **EXPN** H10-13: Min Shutter speed (longest exposure time), 1/x format.
 EXPN is a good to ensure you have motion blur, you may need ND filters.
 Input Data: 24 to 8000, representing 1/24 and 1/8000s, 0 to disable.  e.g. `$EXPN=240`
-* **EXPT** Video Exposure Control through Maximum Shutter Angle for video modes.
+* **EXPT** H7-13: Video Exposure Control through Maximum Shutter Angle for video modes.
 Can improve stabilization in low light.
 Input Data: Number 0 through 5 stops.
 0-360° (camera default), 1-180°, 2-90°, 3-45°, 4-22.5° etc.
-* **FAST** Faster and fewer Labs notifications on boot.
+* **FAST** H10-13: Faster and fewer Labs notifications on boot.
 Input Data: 1-enable, 0-disable. e.g. `*FAST=1`
-* **FEAT** H10-13/MAX: Displays Labs enabled Features for x seconds.
+* **FEAT** H10-13: Displays Labs enabled Features for x seconds.
 Input Data: x-seconds.  e.g. `$FEAT=4`
 * **GAIN** H9-13: Digitally gain up the audio. e.g. \$GAIN=12, increase audio by 12dB.
 Will likely reduce the dynamic range.Input Data: 0-48 in dB.
 * **GCMP** H11-13: Disable Gryo Compensated Exposure.
 When GoPro camera modes, it normally uses a faster shutter for improved stabilization, this control disables this feature.Input Data: 1 to disable gyro comp, 0 - default
 * **GPSL** H13 only: enable continous GPS location logging, even when not capturing, so the capture can log more of you path and adventures, simply have the camera on.
 Path is saved by day into MISC/GPS-yy-mm-dd.gpmf file.
 GPSL=1 logs everything, GPSL=x will only log movement great than x meters from the last stored location. e.g. $GPSL=10 to log evert meters.
 * **GUID** H11-13: On screen guides lines for output aspect ratios. e.g. \$GUID=2.35, set shooting guides for cinescope.
 Input Data: List of aspect ratios (up to 8) as real numbers, so 16:9 is 1.778 and 9:16 is 0.5625.  e.g. `$GUID=1.778,0.5625`
 * **GUIC** H11-13: Color/brightness of guides lines.
 Input Data: List of guide brightness (up to 8).  e.g. `$GUIC=10,255`
-* **HDMI** Media Mod users can change the output default from Gallery, to clean monitoring with no overlays, or monitoring live video with On Screen Display overlays.
+* **HDMI** H8-13: Media Mod users can change the output default from Gallery, to clean monitoring with no overlays, or monitoring live video with On Screen Display overlays.
 Input Data: 0-Galley, 1-Clean Video, 2-Video+OSD e.g. `*HDMI=1`
-* **HIST** Enable a histogram with with a range of contrast options.
+* **HIST** H7-13: Enable a histogram with with a range of contrast options.
 Input Data: Number 1 to 11 enables the histogram with contrast 1 through 11, 0 will disable it. e.g. `$HIST=5`
 * **HSTP** H11-13, not Mini: Histogram position and size.
 A negative position will place the histogram on the front LCD.
 Input Data: x,y,size as percentages. e.g. `$HSTP=16,8,44`
-* **HNDL** Set the camera ID to limit which cameras to respond to a QR Code.
+* **HNDL** H7-13: Set the camera ID to limit which cameras to respond to a QR Code.
 Used with the hZ command, where Z is the bit mask for which cameras will follow the command.
 Input Data: ID Number from 1-31.
 Usage: h6mP!S ← runs on cameras with IDs 2 or 3.
 * **HSTO** H9-13: Number minutes controlling the length of the Hindsight timeout, changing from the default for 15 minutes.
 Input Data: minutes from 5-1440. e.g. `*HSTO=180`
 * **IWFR** H10-11: Increased Write FRequency to support for higher precision file recoveries (defaulted on with *BITR=x bitrate changes).
 This hack increases the rate in which video data is flushed to the SD Card, improving the recoverability for footage.
 Great for FPV users.
-* **JOIN** Setup storing your WiFi network credentials.Input Data: String in the format your_ssid:your_passphase e.g. HomeWiFi:Pass1234
+* **JOIN** H7-13: Setup storing your WiFi network credentials.Input Data: String in the format your_ssid:your_passphase e.g. HomeWiFi:Pass1234
 * **LBAR** H9-13: enable a small luma sweep for video tools evaluation.
 Most cameras limit overlays to 4K30, 2.7Kp60 or lower.
 Input Data: 1 to enable, 0 to disable
 * **LEVL** H11-13: enable on-screen spirit level.
 Input Data: 1-9 sets the size of the level, 0 to disable.  e.g. `*LEVL=5`
-* **LLTZ** Manual location: using Sunset/Sunrise triggers without waiting for a GPS lock.
+* **LLTZ** H7-13: Manual location: using Sunset/Sunrise triggers without waiting for a GPS lock.
 Input Data: numbers in the format latitude,longitude,timezone e.g. `$LLTZ=33.126,-117.327,-8.0`
 * **LOGB** H11-13: Extremely advanced users.
 Change the Log base for very flat encoding.
 Color Flat is Log base 113.
 Math:out = log(in*(base-1)+1)/log(b).
 Should be combined with Flat and 10-bit settings.
 Input Data: base,[offset]e.g. 200,-128 or 400. e.g. $LOGB=400 for GPLog equivalent
 * **LOGO** H9-13: Activate a small logo (under 64K pixels) to render within the video.
 There must be a PNG file stored on the SD card in the MISC folder.
 Most cameras limit overlays to 4K30, 2.7Kp60 or lower.
 Input Data: String e.g. Logo.PNG for the name of your image
 * **MUTE** H9-13: Mute one or more channels of audio. e.g. \$MUTE=15 mutes all channels, for a single channel use 1 = first, 2 = second, 4 = third and 8 = fourth channelInput Data: 0-15, the value is binary mask.
 * **NR01** H11-13: Noise reduction control, for advanced user intending noise reduction in post.
 Likely needs a higher BITR.
 Input Data: 1-100, is the default full denoise processing in camera.
 1 - leaves the most noise.
 0 - disables e.g. `$NR01=1` for maximum noise (denoise off)
-* **OLTC** Offset for LTC timecode in frames, enabling calibration you are seeing any offset..Input Data: x - frames.
+* **OLTC** H12-13: Offset for LTC timecode in frames, enabling calibration you are seeing any offset..Input Data: x - frames.
-* **OWNR** Display Owner information.
+* **OWNR** H7-13: Display Owner information.
 This written into every MP4 and JPGs metadata, and MISC/GoPro-owner.txt file.Input Data: String up to 64 characters using '\\n' for a newline.
 Permanent required.
-* **OWNr** Owner information, not displayed.
+* **OWNr** H7-13: Owner information, not displayed.
 This written into metadata, and MISC/GoPro-owner.txt file.Input Data: String up to 64 characters using '\\n' for a newline.
 Permanent required.
 * **PMSG** H11-13: Message to display during a Labs looping script, so you know the camera is running something custom.
 Input Data: Any label less than 20 characters, or empty to disable.
 * **PRES** H12-13: Create a new preset with custom name and icon.
-Input Data: Icon number 0 thru 32, preset name up to 15 characters. e.g. `$PRES="14,Scuba"`
+Input Data: Icon number 0 thru 32, preset name up to 15 characters. e.g. `$PRES="14,Scuba"` On HERO12 and 13, present name that use FourCC commands with enable those command only when the user selects that preset.  e.g. `$PRES="14,DIVE WBLK"` creates a preset called "DIVE WBLK" that enables the DIVE and WBLK extensions.
+Note: While oMPRES and $PRES are using "temporary" metadata style commands, the preset created is not temporary, it will remain until the user removes it.
 * **PRXY** H10-13: Store LRV files as NLE ready proxies.
 Normally a camera will encode an LRV (Low Res Video) for every MP4, with this enabled LRVs are made MP4s within a subfolder.
 Input Data: 1-move LRVs, 2-move THMs, 3-both, (v2.1) 4-No _Proxy name.
 0-disable
-* **QRDR** Detect QR Codes while recording and during Quik previews.
+* **QRDR** H7-13: Detect QR Codes while recording and during Quik previews.
 Used for changing a video burn-in message in the middle of a live-stream.
 This also allows you to end a capture via a QR Code (command: !E).
 Input Data: 1-enable, 0-disable
-* **RLTC** Read LTC timecode from audio inputsInput Data: 1-Enable, 0-Disable.  e.g. `*RLTC=1`
+* **RLTC** H12-13: Read LTC timecode from audio inputsInput Data: 1-Enable, 0-Disable.  e.g. `*RLTC=1`
-* **RTMP** RTMP Address to livestream to.
+* **RTMP** H8-13: RTMP Address to livestream to.
 Combined with JOIN Metadata, use `!W!GLC` to start a 1080p livestream.
 Input Data: String of the RTMP URL, e.g. rtmp://live.twitch.tv/app/live_1234567.
 Permanent required.
 * **SHMX** H8-9 & MAX: Photo shutter maximum exposure time: this is similar Maximum Shutter Angle (EXPT), except it applies to Photos. e.g. SHMX=1000 would set 1/1000th of a second as the longest shutter time.
 Input Data: 30-2000.
 * **SOLO** H9-13: Use only one channel of audio. e.g. `$SOLO=1` use only channel 1, `$SOLO=4` use only channel 4.Input Data: 0-4, the value is a channel number.
-* **SPED** SD Card Speed Test.
+* **SPED** H8-13: SD Card Speed Test.
 Data rates should have minimums above 120Mb/s is you want to reliably capture the high bitrate modes.Input Data: 1-9, number of times to run the test.
-* **STOP** A Stop Motion extension where is STOP=x the number for frames to store per shutter press.
+* **STOP** H12-13: A Stop Motion extension where is STOP=x the number for frames to store per shutter press.
 This modify timelapse video.
 It is recommend to make a stop motion preset with this command `mT$PRES="0,STOP"mTr5Xp4` Works great with the remote.
 Mode button ends capture.
 * **SYNC** H9-11: GPS time/timecode sync.
 With a good GPS signal, the camera’s internal clock will be precisely updated to the millisecond.
 It will not update the hour or date, preserving your current timezone offset.
 Input Data: 1-enable, 0-disable.
 Permanent required. e.g. `*SYNC=1`
 * **TCAL** H9-13: Timecode CALibration, help to increase the precision of setting timecode via QR Code.
 The milliseconds can be positive or negative as needed.
 * **TONE** H10-13: Tone-mapping controls.
 Input Data:   0 - current defaults   1 - global tone-mapping only   2 - both tone-mapping   3 - disable all tone-mapping